dfinity/sdk/docs/concepts/pull-dependencies.md

 ### 2. Pull the dependencies using `dfx deps pull`

-Running `dfx deps pull --network ic` will:
+Running `dfx deps pull` will:

-1. resolve the dependency graph by fetching `dfx:deps` metadata recuresively;
+1. resolve the dependency graph by fetching `dfx:deps` metadata recursively;
 2. download wasm of all direct and indirect dependencies from `dfx:wasm_url` into shared cache;
 3. hash check the downloaded wasm against `dfx:wasm_hash` metadata or the hash of the mainnet running canister;
 4. extract `candid:args`, `candid:service`, `dfx:init` from the downloaded wasm;